AarnoVeitola/myportfolio/README.md

 - A custom web font setup
 - A modern development workflow using Prettier, ESLint, and Stylelint

 The site is designed to be simple to deploy (for example, via GitHub Pages) and easy to extend as new sections or projects are added.
+A live version of the site is deployed at [aarnoveitola.fi](https://aarnoveitola.fi).

 ---